Quasisymmetric geometry of Sierpinski carpet Julia sets: Introduction

-This paper is organized as follows: In $\S$\ref{sec-distortion-esti}, we prepare some distortion lemmas for the proofs of Theorems $\ref{thm-main-1}$ and \ref{thm-main-2}.
-Moreover, we prove that the modulus can control the relative distance.
+In $\S$\ref{sec-distortion-esti}, we prepare some distortion lemmas for the proofs of Theorems $\ref{thm-main-1}$ and \ref{thm-main-2}.
+In particular, we prove that the modulus can control the relative distance.

 In $\S$\ref{sec-pf-of-main}, we first prove some propositions about the properties of uniform quasicircles and uniformly relatively separated.
-Then we prove Theorem \ref{thm-main-1} by using Bonk's criterion and prove Theorem \ref{thm-main-2} by combining Bonk's criterion and Ma\~{n}\'{e}-Yin's characterization on semi-hyperbolic rational maps.
-In the last section, using the combinatorial method and renormalization theory, we construct a critically-infinite semi-hyperbolic rational map whose Julia set is quasisymmetrically equivalent to a round carpet.
+Then we prove Theorem \ref{thm-main-1} by using Bonk's criterion.
+We also discuss the non-uniformly relatively separated property and prove Theorem \ref{thm-main-2} by combining Bonk's criterion and Ma\~{n}\'{e}-Yin's characterization on semi-hyperbolic rational maps.
+We will finish this section by proving that a semi-hyperbolic rational map with carpet Julia set is locally porous.